 In 2013, Terry’s son, Jonathan Lenzner, took the helm.
 Before leading IGI, Jonathan had served as a prosecutor both in the New York County District Attorney’s Office and with the U.S. Department of Justice.
 Jonathan also was the director of national press advance for a presidential campaign, a press secretary on Capitol Hill, and an earned media specialist with a political consulting firm.
 Jonathan led the firm through a transition that strengthened the sophisticated investigative and research expertise the firm has historically provided to its clients, while also broadening the firm’s offerings to include regulatory intelligence, strategic and crisis communications, and online reputational services.
 IGI also deepened its strategic relationships in the areas of digital forensics and cyber research.

 Since 2018, IGI has been led by CEO Tom Wendel and President Arun G. Rao.
 Wendel joined IGI 20 years ago with extensive background and expertise in financial and forensic accounting gained through years as a partner at a major accounting firm and as a financial manager.
 At IGI, he has led complex internal and litigation support investigations and helped public companies navigate regulatory scrutiny, while also leading the firm through periods of transition and in its current growth.
 Rao joined the firm in 2017 from the U.S. Attorney’s Office for the District of Maryland, after having been selected by then-United States Attorney Rod Rosenstein to serve as the Chief of the Southern Division.
-Drawing on his experience at the U.S. Department of Justice, as well as in the White House, the New York County District Attorney’s Office, and in private practice, Rao now directs due diligence and corporate internal investigations, advises clients on crisis and risk management, handles white-collar matters, and leads business development initiatives.
+Drawing on his experience at the U.S. Department of Justice, as well as in the White House, the New York County District Attorney’s Office, and in private practice, Rao now directs due diligence and corporate internal investigations and advises clients on clients on crisis and risk management.

 Today, IGI continues to help its clients – including Fortune 500 companies, Ivy League and prestigious public universities, investment firms, and prominent political figures and entertainers – solve complex problems, mitigate risk, navigate developing crises, and prevail in adversarial situations.